75lb/byte-size/README.md

 <a name="exp_module_byte-size--byteSize"></a>

 ### byteSize(bytes, [options]) ⇒ <code>object</code> ⏏
 Returns an object with the spec `{ value: string, unit: string, long: string }`.
-The object also defines a `toString` method meaning it can be used in any string context.
+The return object defines a `toString` method meaning it can be used in any string context.

 **Kind**: Exported function